|

 example, you might notice that your blood sugar is always a little too low

-pressure, which is a risk factor for many health complications including heart
+pressure (hypertension).
+Hypertension a risk factor for many

-type 2 diabetes will need to take insulin, but for those that do, a clean supply
+Not everyone with type 2 diabetes will need to take insulin, but for those that

 bacteria into the body and cause infection.
 They also get dull quickly which